DeshaniRanasinga28/vdev-20210305/README.md

 Flutter application is consistent with the Widgets.
 Those are rendered onto a Skia canvas and sent to the platform.
 The platform shows the canvas and sends events back as required.
 Flutter application is compiled and run on the native platform.

 Flutter provides a Shell, that hosts the Dart VM.
 The Shell is platform-specific and giving access to the native platform APIs and hosting the establishing the platform relevant canvas.
 Also, help provide communication to the relevant IMEs and the systems application lifecycle events.
 There is also an embedder API. if you want to use Flutter like a library, instead of hosting running an app.

-The engine layer is rendering the Dart Runtime, Skia, Platform Channels and much more and It helps to run inside the relevant platform Shell.

-The Flutter framework is includes everything that we will interact with when developing our app.
+The engine layer is rendering the Dart Runtime, Skia, Platform Channels and much more and It helps to run inside the relevant platform Shell.The Flutter framework is includes everything(Themes, Material, Widgets, Animation etc.).
+That we will interact with when developing our app.

+Flutter works more like a gaming engine.
+The Flutter app framework when we are used then UI is built and rendered on a Skia Canvas as it changes.
+Flutter updates the UI at 60fps, and uses the GPU for most of the work.
+While this doesn’t affect to build an app, it is the reason the Flutter UI will be buttery smooth.Dart based application code will continue to run via the CPU, and in the specialized UI Thread, when touching UI related components.